Automatic Scenario Generation for Robust Optimal Control Problems: Introduction

 \section{Introduction}

-Robust optimal control enables ensuring correct operation of a system subject to uncertainty.
-Including uncertainty in optimal control problems usually leads to nonlinear optimisation problems.
-Solving the resulting optimisation problems is a challenge due to the size of the problem and the time needed to find a solution.
-This paper draws from approaches used in semi-infinite optimisation to propose a new method to solve robust optimal control problems in an efficient way.
+Robust nonlinear optimal control problems are often solved using a scenario-based approach, where each \emph{scenario} corresponds to a separate realization of uncertainty.
+This paper draws from approaches used in semi-infinite optimization to solve robust optimal control problems in an efficient way.

-In practice, robust optimal control problems are solved using a scenario-based approach.
-Each \emph{scenario} corresponds to a separate realization of uncertainty.
-To ensure that the resulting optimisation problems are tractable, the number of scenarios must be limited \cite{scenario_Calafiore2006}.
-Usually, the choice of scenarios is done from experience \cite{scenario_Grammatico2015,Fundamentals_Haaberg2019}.
-These approaches require knowledge about the controlled system and the uncertainty to ensure that the chosen scenarios guarantee robustness.
-In practice, to tackle problems with limited knowledge about the uncertainty, it is often assumed that the worst-case scenarios lie on the boundary of the uncertainty set \cite{Cutting_Mutapcic2009}.
-In this paper we show that the worst-case scenarios may be inside the uncertainty set even for a linear dynamic system.
+To ensure that the optimization problems resulting from scenario-based approaches to robust control are tractable, the number of scenarios must be limited \citep{scenario_Calafiore2006}.
+Usually, the choice of scenarios is done from experience \citep{scenario_Grammatico2015,Robust_Puschke2018} and requires knowledge about both the controlled system and the uncertainty to ensure that the chosen scenarios guarantee robustness.
+A recent review of scenario-based methods was done by \cite{scenario_Campi2021} who indicated that scenario selection is highly affected by the knowledge about the uncertainty distribution.
+In practice, to tackle problems with limited knowledge about the uncertainty, it is often assumed that the worst-case scenarios lie on the boundary of the uncertainty set \citep{Cutting_Mutapcic2009,Handling_Lucia2014,Monotonicity_Vuffray2015}.
+As indicated by \cite{Sensitivity_Thombre2021}, the worst-case scenario in nonlinear systems may lie in the interior of the uncertainty range.
+In this paper, we present a method for choosing potential worst-case scenarios that is derived from semi-infinite optimization and is independent from the uncertainty distribution.

-Systematic approaches to choosing scenarios are usually based on the pruning of \emph{scenario trees}.
-In these approaches, a large set of scenarios is chosen at the beginning.
-The number of elements in the set of scenarios is then reduced to obtain a smaller set, which is more convenient for numerical computations.
-A possible drawback of these approaches appears if the initial set of scenarios does not include the actual worst-case scenarios.
-To overcome this drawback, we propose a method derived from semi-infinite optimisation.

-An in-depth review of semi-infinite optimisation methods can be found in \cite{Semi_Hettich1993,Semi_Hettich2009,review_Hettich1983}.
-In particular, \emph{local reduction} methods allow overcoming the dependence on the initial choice of scenarios.
-In these methods, the set of scenarios is created iteratively by solving an interim optimisation problem to find the maximal violation of constraints \cite{Infinitely_Blankenship1976}.
-Therefore local reduction methods enable adding scenarios that may not have been considered at the beginning, such as scenarios from the interior of the uncertainty set.
-Due to the need to solve to global optimality the interim problems, the complexity of local reduction methods prevented their use in robust optimal control problems.
-We show that the local reduction method provides good results if local solvers are used.